 And right here in Central Oregon, the city of Bend is creating “pop up” neighborhood Greenway Routes.
 The project’s goal is to renovate current walkways and bike trails to be more inviting than the busier streets.
 These Greenways offer a slower, more comfortable alternative while encouraging residents to enjoy the outdoors at their own pace.
 Pavement markers and future signage will help guide people to their destinations while showing them the nearest parks and local businesses.
 The 6 miles of new paths will connect residential areas to 22 miles of trails, and 13 parks all while allowing people to maintain the recommended 6 feet of social distance.

-An aging population introduces new kinds of hurdles to every city.
+An aging population introduces new hurdles to every city.
 Caring for our elders is an on-going and persistent need, regardless of geographical location.
-Safeer outdoor areas and buildings are a crucial step in creating an environment comfortable for the entire populace.
-Next time we will be looking at Transportation and examples of exemplary planning and implementation.
+Safer outdoor areas and buildings are a crucial step in creating an environment comfortable for the entire populace.